tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

-We compute the total flight size with X25519 and P-256 signatures, thus the keys are 32-bytes long and the signatures 64 bytes, with a cipher with an 8 byte auth tag.
-Overhead estimates marked with *** have been verified with Mint.
+We compute the total flight size with X25519 and P-256 signatures, thus the keys are 32-bytes long and the signatures 64 bytes, with a cipher with an 8 byte auth tag, as in AEAD_AES_128_CCM_8.
+[Note: GCM should not be used with a shortened tag.]
+Overhead estimates marked
+with *** have been verified with Mint.